xxyzz/myblog/_posts/2020-09-05-port-primordia-to-mac.md

 layout: post
 title: "Port Primordia to Mac"
 date: 2020-09-05
-description: "Port Primordia to macOS Catalina."
+description: "Port Primordia or any other Adventure Game Studio games to macOS Catalina and Linux."
 ---

-When I first played Primordia, that was before the language update and one week before macOS dropped support of 32-bit apps.
-I couldn't run it and the GOG support told me how to load the game with Wineskin.
-Now I can't play the updated game nor the old game because only Windows installer get updated and Wineskin has not been updated sine 2012.
-Err.
+I didn't figure out how to run the Primordia game when I first played it, a GOG support staff told me how to load the game with Wineskin and that was before the game language update and one week before macOS dropped support of 32-bit apps.
+Now I can neither play the updated game nor the old one because only Windows installer get updated and the latest Wineskin was released in 2012, err.

 Luckily, I found that I can build the game and run it without Wine.

-Primordia is based on Adventure Game Studio(AGS), which is an open source game engine and it supports macOS.
-Maybe the publisher \*bleep\* it up, this game should be working on Linux and macOS.
+Primordia is based on Adventure Game Studio(AGS), which is an open source cross-platform game engine.
+Maybe the publisher \*bleep\* up, this game should be working on Linux and macOS.
 What we need to do is extracting game files from the Windows installer and building a 64-bit app, kind like a ScummVM game.

-## Extract installer
+## Extract game files

 GOG uses Inno Setup to pack their Windows installers, which is also open sourced.
-There are some nice people build a tool called innoextract to unpack these installers.
+There are some nice people build a tool called innoextract to unpack them.
 You can install it with Homebrew.

-## Build app
+## Build engine

-Clone the AGS code.
-Follow the build steps in the README of folder `OSX`.
+Rename file `Primordia.exe` to `game.ags`.
+Clone the AGS project and follow the steps in README of folder `OSX`.
 You don't need Xcode, try `cmake` and `make` commands.
-After these commands completed, the `AGS.app/Contents/Resources` folder should have the following files:
+After `make` is done, the `AGS.app/Contents/Resources` folder should have the following files:

 ```
 acsetup.cfg